 - There was a clear staffing structure and that staff were aware of their own roles and responsibilities.
-The practice had leads assigned for areas including palliative care, safeguarding, medicines optimisation, long term conditions, infection control, complaints and significant events. - Practice specific policies were implemented and were available to all staff.
+The practice had leads assigned for various clinical and non-clinical areas for example prescribing, IT and Safeguarding. - Practice specific policies were implemented and were available to all staff.
 They had a shared folder in their computer system containing all the practice policies which were regularly updated. - There was a comprehensive understanding of the performance of the practice.
+There was evidence that benchmarking information was used routinely when monitoring practice performance. - Governance meetings took place every six weeks with business manager, assistant practice manager and clinical staff where management, staffing issues, clinical issues, significant events and strategy were discussed. - The practice had a strategic business reference group meeting every month involving all senior management staff and GP partners from all three practices where they discussed practice policies, staffing and strategy in general. - The practice also had weekly senior leadership team meeting involving all senior management staff and practice managers from all three practices where they discussed staffing issues, training, national Quality and Outcomes Framework (QOF) results and general management issues.

-There was evidence that benchmarking information was used routinely when monitoring practice performance. - Governance meetings took place every two weeks with partners and the practice manager where significant events, management issues, clinical issues and strategy were discussed. - The practice also had staff meetings every three months which was attended by all non-clinical staff and practice nurses; these meetings were not minuted. - There was a programme of continuous clinical and internal audit which was used to monitor quality and to make improvements. - There were robust arrangements for identifying, recording and managing risks, issues and implementing mitigating actions except infection control.
+- The practice also had a staff meeting involving all practice staff. - There was a programme of continuous clinical and internal audit which was used to monitor quality and to make improvements. - There were robust arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.